Gunthersuper/Instagram-Direct-bot/README.md

 Installing:
 1. Download and install python
-2. Install the `selenuim` package: `pip install selenium` in console
+2. Install the `selenuim` package: `pip install selenium` in the console
 3. Download the chromedriver correspond to your chrome version
 4. Download `direct_bot.py` from here.